async-profiler/async-profiler/README.md

 $ jps
 9234 Jps
 8983 Computey
-$ ./profiler.sh -p 8983 -a start
+$ ./profiler.sh --start 8983
-$ ./profiler.sh -p 8983 -a stop
+$ ./profiler.sh --stop 8983
 ```

-By default, the profiling frequency is 100Hz (every 10ms).
+By default, the profiling frequency is 1000Hz (every 1ms).
 Here is a sample of
 the output printed to the Java application's terminal:

 ```